mb1986/qrex/README.md

 binary_path = "binary"             # path to a qt application binary output_path = "output/directory"   # path to a directory for extracted resources

-base_address = 0x10000             # value which will be subtracted from any of resource addresses
+base_address = 0x10000             # (optional) value which will be subtracted from any of resource addresses

 [[resource]]                       # resource entry version = 3                        # Qt resource version (only version 3 is currently supported)